SAP/openui5-docs/docs/Context_API_22ee78b.md

 -   `hasPendingChanges` tests for pending changes

+-   `isKeepAlive` returns the context's `KeepAlive` attribute

 -   `isTransient` tests whether a new entity exists on the client-side only

 -   `refresh` refreshes an entity

 -   `requestSideEffects` loads the side effects of a PATCH

+-   `setKeepAlive` sets the context's `KeepAlive` attribute.
+If `true`, the context is kept alive even when it is removed from its binding's collection, for example if a filter is applied and the entity represented by this context does not match the filter criteria.

 -   `setProperty` asynchronously sets a property value.
 This is even possible without reading data first, in which case `If-Match : *` is used.
 You can also set a property without sending a PATCH request by using `null` as a group ID, but only if data has been read before.